Gig economy: Description

-Among the common types of digital platforms in the gig economy are those to provide ridesharing services, food or package delivery services, crafts and handmade item marketplaces, on-demand labor and repair services, property and space rentals.
+Among the common types of digital platforms in the gig economy are those which provide ridesharing services, food- or package-delivery services, crafts and handmade-item marketplaces, on-demand labor and repair services, property and space rentals.
 A study completed in 2016 by Lawrence Katz and Alan Krueger showed an increase in gig workers, freelancers, and independent contractors of 50 percent between 2005 and 2015.
 These jobs accounted for 94 percent of all employment growth in the United States during those ten years.
-In a 2021 Pew Research Center survey, they found that with adults who perform gig platform work within the last year, 58% of the people said that the money was essential or important in order to meet their basic needs.
-Additionally, 31% have said that it was their main source of income during that period.
-In the same survey they found that 16% of us adults had earned money at one point through gig platform work.
-However, this participation varied across different demographics: 30% of adults that were 18 to 29 years old reported earning from gig platform jobs, compared to only 18% of those who were aged from 30 to 49.
-Hispanic adults were also 18% more likely than white adults to say they had ever earned money this way.
+As of 2021, 16% of all adults in the United States had earned income through the gig economy, with higher levels of gig economy experience having accrued to younger demographics, according to the Pew Research Center.
 As of 2017, 55 million Americans contributed services to the gig economy.
 As of 2018, 150 million people were active in the gig economy in North America and Western Europe, according the Harvard Business Review.

 The size of the gig economy depends on how one defines it and whose statistics one uses.
 The Bureau of Labor Statistics uses the term "electronically mediated work" to represent "short jobs or tasks that workers find through websites or mobile apps that both connect them with customers and arrange payment for the tasks."
 A work published in September 2018 determined that such work accounted for 1.0 percent of total employment in May 2017.
 At about the same time the Government Accountability Office stated that the definition and the data source variations support claims from below 5% to over one-third of the labor force engage in non-traditional employment.
-According to Forbes the gig economy is a $1 trillion sector of the United States economy.
+According to a 2021 Forbes article the gig economy was a $1 trillion sector of the United States economy.

 Regardless of the definition used, the gig economy is growing.
 CNBC reported that during the 2010s, the gig economy grew by 15%.
 Forbes describes the growth as "slow and steady".

-As of November 2022 the 10 largest gig economy companies by market capitalization included Intuit (tax preparation software), PayPal (online payments), Airbnb, (hosting marketplace), Uber (ride-sharing) and Shopify (e-commerce).
+As of November 2022 the 10 largest gig-economy companies by market capitalization included Intuit (tax preparation software), PayPal (online payments), Airbnb (hosting marketplace), Uber (ride-sharing) and Shopify (e-commerce).
 Other leading companies include Lyft, OnlyFans (content-subscription service), DoorDash, and Instacart.